 ** Exchange of the sign of peace will not be offered during the Mass until further notice.

 ** During the pandemic all are strongly encouraged to receive Holy Communion in the hand.
 Upon reception, the communicant should move six feet to the side of the Eucharistic Minister, lower their mask using the elastic ear loops, consume the Precious Body and reset their mask.
-Those who elect receive on the tongue are asked to open their mouths wide and tilt the head back slightly.
+Those who elect receive on the tongue are asked to come to the center at the end of the Communion line, open their mouths wide, and tilt the head back slightly.

 ** Consecrated hosts may only be taken outside of the church during this time with prior approval from Father Tom.